 -

-Endometriosis is when uterus lining tissue grows outside of the uterus — it is often very painful.
+Endometriosis is when tissue that's like the lining of the uterus grows outside of the uterus — it's often very painful.

 -